The Latest: Trump says Iran and Israel will have a phased-in ceasefire over 24 hours

 Russia, China and Pakistan seek UN resolution condemning US strikes on Iran and calling for ceasefire

-The draft Security Council resolution, circulated to its 15 members for comments and obtained by The Associated Press, is almost certain to be vetoed by the United States in its present form.
+The draft Security Council resolution, circulated to its 15 members for comments and obtained by The Associated Press, is almost certain to be vetoed by the U.S. in its present form.
 It could be changed in negotiations.

 It “condemns in the strongest terms the attacks against peaceful nuclear sites and facilities” in Iran under safeguard by the U.N. nuclear watchdog, the International Atomic Energy Agency.